skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 source_profile = default
 ```

-**When you want to reference a profile other then the default one you need to add the `--profile` parameter to the CLI command.
+**When using the AWS CLI and you want to reference a profile other then the default one you need to add the `--profile` parameter to the CLI command.
 Since we are naming this profile webadmins, you will see that `--profile webadmins` has been added to all the commands in this phase.**

 ??? info "Application architecture"